Residential Furnaces and Boilers

 Any manufacturer of a covered product with annual gross revenues that do not exceed $8,000,000 from all its operations and meets certain other conditions may apply for an exemption to the energy conservation standard.
 For details, see 10 CFR part 430, subpart E.

 The National Appliance Energy Conservation Act of 1987 amended EPCA by establishing energy conservation standards for residential furnaces and boilers and requiring DOE to consider amending standards in two subsequent rulemakings.
-In 2007, DOE published a final rule that amended standards for residential furnaces and boilers.
-Following the publication of the 2007 final rule, Congress enacted the Energy Independence and Security Act (EISA) of 2007, which amended the energy conservation standards for boilers.
-DOE codified the EISA 2007 energy conservation standards for boilers in a 2009 final rule technical amendment.
+In 2007, DOE published a final rule that amended standards for residential furnaces.
 In 2011, DOE published a direct final rule that amended standards for residential furnaces.

-In 1997, DOE published a final rule that amended the original test procedure for furnaces and boilers.
+In 1997, DOE published a final rule that amended the original test procedure for furnaces.
 The rule amended the test procedure to incorporate provisions contained in test procedure waivers granted to different manufacturers from 1985 to 1996 and to include test procedures for new product designs.

-In 2010, DOE published a final rule that amended the original test procedure for residential furnaces and boilers to include standby and off mode energy use.
+In 2010, DOE published a final rule that amended the original test procedure for residential furnaces to include standby and off mode energy use.

 Previous Test Procedures